moiseevigor/moiseevigor.github.io/_appendices/2026-05-04-geometry-of-seeing-A4-jacobi-elliptic.md

    = \frac{2k\,\mathrm{cn}\,\mathrm{dn}}{\mathrm{dn}}
    = 2k\,\mathrm{cn}(s\mid k^2),$$

-exactly the boxed curvature of Part 2 §3 — the heading integral and the curvature formula are one statement, differentiated once.
+exactly the boxed curvature of Part&nbsp;2 §3 — the heading integral and the curvature formula are one statement, differentiated once.

 The plane curve integration uses the **second-kind incomplete integral**